top of page

 Kristan has taught complete beginners to be able to perform their favourite songs within as little as a few months, and has seen students grow to advanced players in as little as 2 to 3 years.
 She has also brought many online students through successful university auditions, competitions, as well as RCM music exams – all receiving distinguished grades.

 Online music lessons work very well!
-A lot of the aspects of learning music is visual, so learning an instrument over the internet works just as well as in a teacher's studio.
+Since so much of learning music is visual, studying an instrument online can be just as effective as learning in a teacher’s studio.

-Although lessons through a screen may be difficult for some younger children, Kristan has found teaching online just as efficient and effective as teaching in-person.
+Although lessons through a screen may be difficult for some younger children with attention difficulties, Kristan has found teaching online just as efficient and effective as teaching in-person.

 Lessons are more accessible than ever to those who may not have a teacher in their area, and for those wanting to stay in the comfort of their home!

 Debunking the myth of online lessons: The time it takes to learn a new instrument or its difficulty is not hindered by online teaching.
 Just as much work can be accomplished in online lessons.
-The speed students learn their instrument will depend greatly on how much they are able to practice outside of their lesson time.
+The speed students learn their instrument will depend greatly on how much they are able to practice outside of their lesson time, if they are able to apply what the teacher suggests for improvement, and depends how much homework the teacher is able to give.

 Frequently Asked Questions